VerifyBot/pipes/README.md

     3b231f9d.m.pipes.me --> https://discord.com/api/webhooks/...
     ...
     ```

-## 📦 Installation (W.I.P)
+## 📦 Installation

-I'll hopefully use Docker for this :)

 You need to:

-  - setup a server, get a domain.
+- get a domain and a host (I use DigitalOcean)
+- follow `setup-instructions.md` to setup the server
-  - clone the repo
+- clone the repo and run.

-  - build the ui (npm i && npm run build)
-  - setup the config.ini under `server`
-  - run the server in the background (tmux, etc.)
+⚡ **todo**: Use Docker for this ...